TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 Since the shared encoder is now can actual Transformer layer plus the classification head, we redefine our previous forward pass for the shared encoder from @transformer_shre_shared_encoder_computation to the following:

-Introducing just the Multi-Head Self-Attention layer also means that we stay consistent the the contrastive loss we defined in @full_contrastive_loss_transformer_shre.
-This is because the input to this loss is the output of the three MLP layers of the shared encoder we define in @transformer_shre_shared_encoder_computation.